White Chocolate Coconut Pudding: Ultralight Backpacking Dessert Recipe

 MEAL PREP TIPS

-• If preparing the meal for long-term storage, consider adding the vanilla wafers shortly before departing for the trip to ensure freshness.
+• If you are preparing the meal for long-term storage, consider adding the vanilla wafers shortly before departing for the trip to ensure their freshness.

-• If a smooth pudding texture is preferred, consider powdering the shredded coconut in a food processor or spice grinder first.
+• If you prefer a smooth pudding texture, you can powder the shredded coconut in a food processor or spice grinder first.

 NUTRITION

-• To reduce calories by 67, replace whole milk powder with non-fat milk powder.
+• To reduce calories by 60, use non-fat milk powder.

 Did you make this recipe?
 We’d love to see it!Share photos from your kitchen or the backcountry below.